joaquintides/concurrent_hashmap_api/README.md

 // Thread 2
 map_type::iterator it2=map.find(x2), it1=map.find(x1);
 ```
 * Don't provide `operator[]` (thread-unsafe).
+This is syntactic sugar and can be
+replaced by safe alternatives.
+* Provide `size`, `empty`, `count`.
+Even though P0652R3 deems these member functions
+useless and dangerous, they don't behave differently to any other
+lookup/modify method in that the status of the container may change as
+soon as the operation completes.
+Moreover, this information is useful
+and reliable in the second stage of common population+access scenarios.
-* Access to elements is in read or write mode based on whether the
+* Access to elements shall be in read or write mode based on whether the
 member function used is const or not, respectively.
+* Provides some means of doing parallel iteration.

 ## Open questions